-Matt Thompson wrote a touching account of his father, Ed Thompson.
-Mr. Thompson received a heart transplant at UPMC in 2009 that saved his life after a series of heart problems including multiple heart attacks, bypass surgeries, and stents that damaged his heart.
+Matt Thompson wrote a touching account of his father, Ed, who received a life-saving heart transplant at UPMC in 2009.

 | Mary Ann Wahl|

-Mary Ann, a dietitian at UPMC Presbyterian had a life-changing heart transplant.
-Previously, Mary Ann Wahl’s heart condition, restrictive cardiomyopathy, prevented her from completing ordinary tasks and being able to take care of her daughter, Katy.
+Mary Ann Wahl, a dietitian at UPMC Presbyterian, had a life-changing heart transplant.
+Previously, her heart condition — restrictive cardiomyopathy — prevented her from taking care of her daughter, Katy.

 » Read Mary Ann's story.